William550-debug/William550-debug/README.md

-- 👋 Hi, I’m @William550-debug
+- 👋 Hi, I’m William Macharia
-- 👀 I’m interested in  developing  solutions through python js css and html
+- 👀 I’m interested in  developing  solutions through python js css and html, c, c++
-- 🌱 I’m currently learning  python
+- 🌱 I’m currently learning  python and blockchain
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: ...